 Determine if you need a consultation from a medical contractor (MC) or psychological

-Address questions on Form SSA-448 (Request for Medical Advice) pertinent to the medical issues in file.
-Be sure to
+Address questions pertinent to the medical issues in file using the medical referral

-evaluation of medical opinions, and symptom evaluation completed by the adjudicating
+and assessing the accuracy of the symptom evaluation completed by the adjudicating

-NOTE: When the quality reviewer and the MC/PC cannot reach agreement on the medical findings
+NOTE: When the quality reviewer and the MC or PC cannot reach agreement on the medical

-claims folder, even when it is contrary to the final OQR determination made by the
+claims folder, even when it is contrary to the final conclusion(s) made by the quality

 why the medical findings and conclusions, or